jci-metasys/basic-services-dotnet/README.md

   **WARNING: You should not ignore certificate errors on a production site.
 Doing so puts your server at risk of a man-in-the-middle attack.**

 - apiVersion: If your server is not a current 10.1 Metasys server or later this SDK will not function correctly.
 The version parameter takes in an ApiVersion enumeration value that defaults to the most current release of Metasys.
-For Metasys 10.1 the api version is V2.
+For Metasys 10.1 the api version is v2, for Metasys 11 the api version is v3.
 - cultureInfo: To set the language for localization specify the target culture with a CultureInfo object.
 The default culture is en-US.
 - logClientErrors: Set this flag to false to disable logging of client errors.
 By default the library logs any communication error with the Metasys Server in this path: "C:\ProgramData\Johnson Controls\Metasys Services\Logs".